 Please take advantage of Gonzaga's numerous resources which can help bring greater balance to the modern complexities of work and personal life.
 Current employees can learn more by logging in at benefits.gonzaga.edu.

 The tuition waiver is an internal benefit program that allows eligible employees, spouses and their dependent children to take courses at Gonzaga University.
 The amount of tuition covered by the waiver is determined by the employee's length of service with the University as established by the Human Resource Office.

-Employee Assistance Program (EA)
+SupportLinc Employee Assistance Program (EAP)

 At Gonzaga, we want you to feel equipped with the right resources to overcome challenges at work and in your personal life.
 We know that at some point in our lives, each of us faces a problem or situation that is difficult to resolve.
 That’s why Gonzaga offers SupportLinc as a free benefit to all benefit-eligible employees and their dependents.
 When difficult situations arrive, SupportLinc will be there to help.
 SupportLinc is a resource that helps you deal with life’s challenges and the demands that come with it.
 SupportLinc provides confidential and professional assessments, referrals, and five face-to-face counseling sessions per presenting issue for a wide array of personal and work-related concerns.